 Cause: Don't worry, this is just a sign of old age!
 It’s normal for a mature spathe to show some fading in color over time.

-How to treat:When the flowers fade, you want to remove the faded flowers to open up more energy for your plant to grow fresh, colorful flowers.
+How to treat:When the flowers fade, you want to remove the faded ones to open up more energy for your plant to grow fresh, colorful flowers.
 Simply, cut at the base of the flower stem, closest to the base of the plant.
+You'll see new tiny flowers develop as you see the anthurium growing.